 On behalf of all Governors, a warm welcome to Giles Junior School.

-As school Governors have an important role in monitoring the safety, welfare and education of all of our children.
+As school Governors, we have an important role in monitoring the safety, welfare and education of all of our children.
 We work collectively and strategically as a corporate body to drive forward the school’s vision.

 These are some examples of some of our areas of responsibility: